tainora/netstrata/materials-for-ted/01b-ai-augmented-development-methodology.md

 This document outlines my approach to AI-augmented development workflows, the economic rationale behind systematic tooling adoption, and the professional requirements necessary for these methodologies to succeed in team environments.

-## Part 1: Depth of Expertise vs. Internet Noise
+## Depth of Expertise vs. Internet Noise

 ### Investment Profile